yazanmaalla/pick_and_place_matlab/README.md

 Our task: to pick two sphere_shaped objects, from different positions, and place them in the a desired position(here the box).

-The robot is built depending on simscape multibody toolbox, and Simscape Multibody Contact Forces Library
+NOTE: The robot is built depending on simscape multibody toolbox, and Simscape Multibody Contact Forces Library